japila-books/apache-spark-internals/docs/webui/ExecutorsListener.md

 onApplicationStart(applicationStart: SparkListenerApplicationStart): Unit
 ----

-NOTE: `onApplicationStart` is part of xref:ROOT:SparkListener.adoc#onApplicationStart[SparkListener contract] to announce that a Spark application has been started.
+NOTE: `onApplicationStart` is part of ROOT:SparkListener.md#onApplicationStart[SparkListener contract] to announce that a Spark application has been started.

-`onApplicationStart` takes `driverLogs` property from the input `applicationStart` (if defined) and finds the driver's active link:spark-blockmanager-StorageStatus.adoc[StorageStatus] (using the current link:spark-webui-StorageStatusListener.adoc[StorageStatusListener]). `onApplicationStart` then uses the driver's link:spark-blockmanager-StorageStatus.adoc[StorageStatus] (if defined) to set `executorLogs`.
+`onApplicationStart` takes `driverLogs` property from the input `applicationStart` (if defined) and finds the driver's active spark-blockmanager-StorageStatus.md[StorageStatus] (using the current spark-webui-StorageStatusListener.md[StorageStatusListener]). `onApplicationStart` then uses the driver's spark-blockmanager-StorageStatus.md[StorageStatus] (if defined) to set `executorLogs`.

 .ExecutorTaskSummary and ExecutorInfo Attributes [options="header",width="100%"]